yobad/AppDevIII2024/_posts/2024-03-01-Lecture6_Asynchronous Programming.md

 ### When to use Async programming over multi-threading?

-f the app is waiting for a value because of a CPU-bound or I/O-bound operation, a value to from a webserver, filesystem or a database, then there is no need for a dedicated thread to sit around and wait for the data when it can be servicing other requests.
+If the app is waiting for a value because of a ***I/O-bound*** operation, a value to from a webserver, filesystem or a database, then there is no need for a dedicated thread to sit around and wait for the data when it can be servicing other requests.

 - Creating threads in a program is often undesirable.